 The Jeffrey’s Bay area is rich in plant diversity as it contains at least 5 of the floral biomes.
 People with a real interest in nature will enjoy the recreation offered by the three nature reserves under the management of Cape Nature conservation.
 These Reserves, although small in size, offer peace and tranquillity to those people who are interested in getting away from the daily hustle and bustle from everyday life.
 Self guided hiking trails are provided at all reserves.
 Seekoei Nature Reserve The reserve is situated at Aston Bay and offers a 3km hiking trail.
 There are close to 120 species of birds on the reserve and if you are lucky you could see bushbuck, duiker and grysbok.
 The Penguin Rehabilitation Centre is also situated at the reserve.

-For organised groups, a lapa is available for a picnic or a braai.
-Kabeljous Nature Reserve The reserve is situated to the east of Jeffreys Bay, next to the Kabeljous River.
+For organised groups, a lapa is available for a picnic or a braai at Kabeljous Nature Reserve.
+The reserve is situated to the east of Jeffreys Bay, next to the Kabeljous River.
 It offers a 4km self guided hiking trail.
 The reserve offers good waterfowl watching.
-This is one of the last unspoiled river estuaries in the Eastern Cape.
-Noorsekloof Nature Reserve It is a 28ha reserve stretching up the valley of Wavecrest, boasting a 3km trial up the kloof along a stream.
+This is one of the last unspoiled river estuaries in the Eastern Cape, Noorsekloof Nature Reserve.
+It is a 28ha reserve stretching up the valley of Wavecrest, boasting a 3km trial up the kloof along a stream.

 Windsurfing can be done at the Seekoei River Lagoon in Aston Bay.